 Many people believe that New Zealand is the spiritual home of adventure racing.
 With wilderness at most people’s doorstep and a culture of adventure embedded in the nation’s psyche, it was an easy marriage in the early days of the sport.
 Over the years New Zealand has produced some of the greatest racers the sport has seen and continues to do so.
 The Southern Traverse was a race that many aspired to complete during its 15 year long tenure and remains the longest running expedition event in history.
 It surely is no coincidence that New Zealand hosted the very first Raid Gauloises and then later, Eco-Challenge.
 No other country can boast such a strong history of true expedition racing.

-This is fourth event or Chapter, as we like to call it, of GODZone.
+This will be the tenth (yes, 10th…who’d have thunk it…?) event or Chapter, as we like to call it, of GODZONE.
 We strongly believe that each Chapter of the event should be unique in character and offer new challenges to returning teams and first timers alike.
-We hope you come along and experience the truly unique experience that is GODZone – Adventure Like No Other.
+We hope you come along and experience the truly unique experience that is GODZONE.